rapid7/tokend/docs/getting-started/configuration.md

 ### Default Configuration File ###

-The configuration file below is the default settings for Tokend.
+This is the default configuration for Tokend, which you can find in [`config/defaults.json`][config-path].

 ```json
 {